acamero/dlopt/README.md

-# Deep learning architecture optimization
+# DLOPT: Deep Learning Optimization

-Metaheuristic procedures for recurrent neural network (RNN) optimization.
+Python library for artificial neural network (NN) optimization.

 ## Index

-This respository contains several deliverables associated to the main topic (RNN optimization).
+This respository contains several deliverables associated to the main topic (NN optimization).
 The main structure is as follows:

-* **architecture**: metaheuristic based RNN architecture optimization and backpropagation training.
 * **data**: datasets used in publications.
+* **dlopt**: main library
 * **etc**: analysis, useful scripts, and other stuff.
+* **examples**: a quick guide on using DLOPT
 * **publications**: stand alone deliverables related to scientific publications.
 Please refer to [Publications](#publications).
-* **weight**: metaheuristic based RNN architecture and weights optimization.

 ## Getting Started